I may have a slight muffin obsession. This time around it’s lemon poppy seed zucchini muffins.

 - Greek yogurt.
 Protein, protein and more protein.
 Plus, it keeps the muffins moist and tender.
 (Sorry not sorry.)

 - Heart-healthy oil.
 Of some sort.
-I like organic canola or avocado, but you do you.
+I like avocado, but you do you.

 - Veggies and/or fruit.
 This time it’s zucchini, next time it’ll be some other brightly colored produce item to make the muffins reeeeallly special.